ashwinr98/GVSU-CIS641-Tropicana/docs/software_requirements_specification_final.md

 After the demo, a Q&A session will be conducted to address users doubts.
 The following week the users will be getting the application to use.
 The users will be trained on how to upload the image to the React frontend and how to get the result of the prediction.
-The admin user will also be trained on how to access the search data from the database.
+The admin user will also be trained on how to login to the admin interface and access the search data from the database.
 The users will have an another Q&A session after they have used the application for a week.

 ## Integration